raylib-extras/raylib-quickstart/README.md

 Work in process quickstart for raylib using premake

 # VSCode Users
+* Download the quickstart
-Download the quickstart, rename the folder to your game name, and open it in VSCode.
+* Rename the folder to your game name
+* Open the folder in VSCode.
-Press F5 to build, and you are good to go.
+* Press F5 to build
+* You are good to go.

 # Windows Users
 There are two compiler toolchains avialble for windows, MinGW-W64 (a free compiler using GCC), and Microsoft Visual Studio